telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Next Steps

-Once the Fiddler Everywhere client is installed, updated and stasrted with user account, you can review its [default configuration]({%slug configuration-get-started%}).
+Once the Fiddler Everywhere client is installed, updated and started with user account, you can review its [default configuration]({%slug configuration-get-started%}).